APM's cross application tracing lets you link transactions between your APM-monitored applications.

 X-NewRelic-App-Data) is inserted into the HTTP response if the called application belongs to the same New Relic account as the calling application.

-New Relic obfuscates all of these headers using an obfuscation scheme identical to what is used for New Relic Browser's configuration for page load timing (sometimes referred to as real user monitoring or RUM) but with a different key.
+New Relic obfuscates all of these headers using an obfuscation scheme identical to what we use for browser monitoring, but with a different key.

 (in request header)